Querylight TS Demo

 Current limitations include:

-• approximate retrieval is based on a simple locality-sensitive hashing approach
+• approximate retrieval uses a simple locality-sensitive hashing approach

 • there is no HNSW or IVF-style ANN index yet